neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle_gsoc2025.md

 Neuroscience researchers typically acquire data on separate acquisition machines and then store them in a central data storage.
 Prior to this project, `datashuttle` supported data transfers only to central machines through drive mounting or SSH connections.
 While effective, this approach limited adoption to labs with dedicated storage infrastructure.
 Many neuroscience labs, particularly smaller research groups or those at institutions with limited IT resources, rely on cloud storage solutions like Google Drive or AWS for their data management needs.

-This project aimed to democratize `datashuttle`'s capabilities by extending remote storage options to include Google Drive and AWS S3 buckets.
-This expansion significantly broadens `datashuttle`'s accessibility, allowing researchers without dedicated servers to benefit from standardized data organization and automated transfers.
+This project extended `datashuttle`'s remote storage capabilities to include Google Drive and AWS S3 buckets.
+This expansion significantly broadens `datashuttle`'s accessibility, allowing research labs without dedicated servers to benefit from standardized data organization and automated transfers.

 ## Technical Implementation Overview